Planning For Blended Families

 • Trusts for children and grandchildren created in your Will to be managed for them until a certain age

-• Life Insurance planning to replace inheritance.
+• Life Insurance is planning to replace inheritance.
 If your estate is not large enough to both support your surviving spouse and give an inheritance to your own children, a life insurance policy paid out to the surviving spouse can add to your estate size and solve the dilemma

 • Tax Issues and Capital Gains analysis need to be considered in dividing up assets among your heirs.
 Certain assets come with present or future tax implications and impact the inheritance value of these assets